Why are triage decisions important?

 Requests marked Urgent or Emergency are sent to the top of the inbox.
 Those marked Admin / Med request go to the bottom.

 - Patient themselves (e.g. self-care).
-You think the request should not have been submitted to your practice at all, and the patient should have instead resolved the request on their own.
-Don't select this option though if you have given advice to the patient that only you could have provided e.g. reassurance about a potentially serious condition.
+The request should not have been submitted to your practice at all, and the patient could have instead resolved the request on their own.

 - A&E / 999.
 The request should not have been submitted to your practice at all, and the patient should have instead gone to A&E or called 999.